RogueKnight2065/anuszkiewiczMatt362Blog/README.md

 **9.10** Do software engineers have a professional responsibility to develop code that can be easily maintained even if their employer does not explicitly request it?

 I would assume yes they do have a responseablity to the maintainablity to their code.
 However this seems to not be in practice from some of the code I have seen.
 Most of the documentation is not kept well or there is some weird fault that is hard coded into the system.
 Ethically I think that it should be their duty to make proper documentation and make their software easy to maintain.

-## October 1st, 2019
-### HW15: Chapter 15

-**15.10** The reuse of software raises a number of copyright and intellectual property issues.
-If a customer pays a software contractor to develop a system, who has the right to reuse the developed code?
-Does the software contractor have the right to use that code as a basis for a generic component?
-What payment mechanisms might be used to reimburse providers of reusable components?
-Discuss these issues and other ethical issues associated with the reuse of software.

-I think it is a possible to use the developed code for a project.
-However their should be some crediation to the developer of the original software.
-There should be payment to the original developer or at least a certain percentage to the original developer.
-Also the customer should know that you are using some one else's code.
-Otherwise the company, you, or them could get sued.

 ## October 8th, 2019
 ### HW17-A: Chapter 16